What is the Capital Reserve?

 - It works in quite a different way.
 When a company sells off its assets and makes a profit, a company can transfer the amount to capital reserve.

-- It has nothing to do with trading or operational activities of the business.
-It is created out of non-trading activities and thus capital reserve can never be an indicator of the operational efficiency of the business.
+- It has nothing to do with the trading oroperational activitiesOperational ActivitiesOperating activities generate the majority of the company's cash flows since they are directly linked to the company's core business activities such as sales, distribution, and production. of the business.
+It is created out of non-trading activities and thus it can never be an indicator of the operational efficiency of the business.

 Capital Reserve Examples